bbauska/meta-react-basics/README.md

 Finally, you explored the concepts of rendering and trans piling.

-If you&apos;d like to learn about these concepts in more detail, there&apos;s a link to an additional reading at the end of this lesson.
+If you'd like to learn about these concepts in more detail, there's a link to an additional reading at the end of this lesson.

 # 11. Creating React components